 The ICIM Director will have overall responsibility for the day-to-day operations of the ICIM, oversight, supervision, and management of all ICIM employees (including the Consultation Phase Coordinator and Compliance Review Phase Coordinator, operations and administrative staff, and contractuals).
 He or she will be responsible for the effective and efficient delivery of ICIM's work program, and for managing and overseeing the ICIM operations and budget.
 The ICIM Director may delegate some duties, as needed, to other ICIM employees.
 However, the ICIM Director is accountable for the overall proper functioning, organization, and integrity of the ICIM.
-The ICIM Director will serve for a five-year term with one renewable term if the Board so approves.
-He or she will serve at the discretion of the Board of Executive Directors.
-His or her employment may be terminated by the Board of Executive Directors at its discretion with or without cause; any severance payment will be made in accordance with the Bank's staff rules.
+The ICIM Director will serve for a five-year term with one renewable term if the Board of Executive Directors (the Board) so approves.
+He or she will serve at the discretion of the Board.
+His or her employment may be terminated by the Board at its discretion; any severance payment will be made in accordance with the Bank's staff rules.

-The ICIM Director will report directly to the IDB Board of Executive Directors (Board) and will review his/her work program periodically with the Board.
-He or she will be independent of Management and operations departments of the IDB and the MIF.
+The ICIM Director will report directly to the Board and will review his/her work program periodically with the Board.
+He or She will be independent of Bank Management.
 The ICIM Director will be subject to the IDB Code of Ethics and Professional Conduct, Access to Information Policy, and other Bank policies, and will protect against conflicts of interest that could weaken the objectivity and integrity of the ICIM Office.